epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 ### Deployment of the Federation Manager node

-Based on the last version of the Federation infrastructure schema provided, the Federation Manager node will be a server independant from any particular hospital.
+In the MIP Federation setup, the Federation Manager node is a server independent from any particular hospital.
 Alternatively, any hospital node hosting an instance of MIP Local could be the Federation manager.

 In both cases, the Federation Manager server must host a deployed LDSM instance exposing the research data as part of its Federation view.